EKS Default Namespace Deletion Incident Response Guide

 kubectl get endpoints --all-namespaces

-# 6. Check Ingress status (if used)
+# 6. Check Ingress status (if applicable)

 kubectl get ingress --all-namespaces